prestonharberts/bib/Bible/lam1.md

 > For just enough food
 > To stay alive.
 ## Jerusalem Speaks
->  “ Look, O LORD!
+> “Look, O LORD!
 Consider
->  “ That I have become worthless!”
+> “That I have become worthless!”
 ###### 12
 > Is it nothing to you, all you who pass by on the road?
 > Look and see!